uqlibrary/uqlibrary-pages/README.md

 1. Visit the [uqlibrary-pages Codeship Environment Variable page](https://app.codeship.com/projects/131650/configure_environment)
 2. Note the values for SAUCE_USERNAME and for SAUCE_ACCESS_KEY
-3. export these as local variables on your box, eq:
+3. Export these as local variables on your box, eq:

     `$ export SAUCE_ACCESS_KEY='XXX'`